 2. Ghosting your host is an acceptable way to cancel a table reservation.

-I get that a lot of people are conflict-avoiders (me included, I’m working on it).
+I get that many people are conflict-avoiders (me included, I’m working on it).
 But let me calm your fears by stating that your host won’t be upset if you need to cancel.
 Giving notice of your cancellation is merely a common courtesy that every bottle service guest should follow.

 Not only that, but you may be blocking a table for other people to enjoy who are ready to purchase bottle service.